Turkish involvement in the Syrian civil war: Background

-Since the Justice and Development Party (or the AKP) was chosen as the ruling party in Turkey in 2002, it took a new direction in its policy in Middle eastern relations, which led to an improvement of the relations between Syria and Turkey.
-The normalization of relations started in late 2004, when the Turkish Prime Minister Recep Tayyip Erdoğan flew to Damascus to sign a free trade agreement.
-This more 'liberal' approach towards neighboring countries could be seen in Syria by the open border-policies, and more dialogue between the countries, for example on cultural and civil-society levels.
+Turkey and Syria had a rather strong bond in the 2000s, due to lax migration laws between the two countries.
+Since the Justice and Development Party was chosen as the ruling party in Turkey in 2002, it took a new direction in its policy in Middle Eastern relations, leading to bilateral relations between Syria and Turkey improving.
+The normalization of relations started in late 2004, when Erdoğan, then Prime Minister of Turkey, flew to Damascus to sign a free trade agreement.
+This more liberal approach towards neighboring countries included open border policies with Syria, and more dialogue on cultural and civil-society levels.